Student Academic Grievance Policy

-The University and the Faculty of Education have formal Student Academic Grievance Policies that are to be used only after informal approaches have been made to the relevant staff (marker, tutor, lecturer, subject co-ordinator).
+The University and the School of Education have formal Student Academic Grievance Policies that are to be used only after informal approaches have been made to the relevant staff (marker, tutor, lecturer, subject co-ordinator).
 A procedure detailing the steps to be taken when pursuing an issue concerning academic experience may be downloaded: Academic Grievance Resolution Procedure Who to Approach about an Issue Affecting Academic Experience.

 Every attempt should be made to settle the issue informally but, where this is not possible, an application to Appeal Against A Decision or Action Affecting Academic Progress must be submitted to the Sub Dean.
-This application can be downloaded or a copy may be obtained from the Faculty of Education's Student Services Centre, Bdg.
+This application can be downloaded or a copy may be obtained from the School of Education's Student Services Centre, Bdg.
 23. Please note the strict guidelines and time frames.

-A full copy of the University Academic Student Grievance Policy can be found at
+A full copy of the University Academic Student Grievance Policy can be found at:

 Academic Grievance Policy (Coursework and Honours Students)